New South Wales and the Australian Capital Territory

 Movement of plant products into and/or out of the following zones is regulated

 The Ti Tree Fruit Fly Exclusion Zone extends from Tennant Creek to Alice Springs.
 Do not take fruit (including capsicum, chilli, tomato, eggplant, cucumber, zucchini and squash) into this zone.

 Restrictions apply to fruit and vegetables when travelling south from Darwin to prevent the spread of the pest melon thrips.
 The following produce must not be carried south along the Stuart Highway beyond the Adelaide River township: beans, capsicum, chilli, cucumber, eggplant, melons, mango fruit and mango plants (unless treated against leaf hopper), okra, pumpkin, silverbeet, squash, tomato and zucchini.

 Movement of plant products into and/or out of areas within Queensland is regulated.

 The whole of the state is a pest biosecurity zone for bananas.
 Do not take banana plants, fruit, soil or items that have been in contact with banana plants into Queensland.

-For more information about the following biosecurity zones, please contact the DAFF customer service centre on 07 3404 6999.
+For more information about the following biosecurity zones, please contact the Queensland Department of Agriculture and Fisheries customer service centre on 07 3404 6999.